poanetwork/threshold_crypto/README.md

 ### Mock cryptography

 To speed up automatic tests of crates depending on `threshold_crypto`, the `use-insecure-test-only-mock-crypto` feature is available. **Activating this feature will effectively disable encryption and should only be used during tests!**.
 Essentially, the underlying elliptic curves will be replaced by small finite fields, yielding a 10-200X speed-up in execution.
-The resulting ciphers will be very easy to bruteforce, due to their small key space.
+The resulting ciphers can be trivially broken in a number of ways and should never be used in production.

 ## License